shayan911/CGPA-prediction/README.md

 # CGPA-prediction
-This project consists of multiple Machine Learning models on student grades to predict CGPA of students , multiple models are created for multiple assumptions.
+CGPA-prediction is a data science project work consisting of multiple Machine Learning models on student grades to predict CGPA of students , multiple models are created for multiple assumptions to predict CGPA

-The notebook uploaded here is also uploaded on [kaggle](https://www.kaggle.com/code/ssshayan/multiple-regression)
+The notebook uploaded here is also uploaded on kaggle.
+You can view it and find the feedback of veterans of kaggle[CGPA-prediction.ipynb](https://www.kaggle.com/code/ssshayan/multiple-regression)

-The workflow is self explanatory and comments are provided where necessary.
+The workflow of predicting CGPA is self explanatory and comments are provided where necessary.
-A series of models created are as follows:
+A series of models created to acheive the objective of predicting CGPA are as follows:

 Machine Learning models  | Accuracy
 ------------- | -------------